As they write:

 According to the same source, peak wind power capacity reached 159 gigawatts in 2009.
 So at that time, reaching Pacala and Socolow’s goal of 2000 gigawatts required multiplying the world production of wind power by a factor of 12.5.
 To reach this goal by 2054 required an average annual growth rate of only 5.8%.

 By 2011, peak wind power capacity reached 238 gigawatts.
-So at this time, reaching Pacala and Socolow’s goal of 2000 gigawatts by 2054 would require multiplying solar power by a factor of 8.4.
-This would require a 5% average annual growth of wind power over the next 50 years.
+So at this time, reaching Pacala and Socolow’s goal of 2000 gigawatts by 2054 would require multiplying wind power by a factor of 8.4.
+This would require a 5% average annual growth of wind power over the next 43 years.
 The growth rate was 20%, but slowing.

 Most of the discussion on the blog about solar panels was focused on their average power output and the amount of land needed, etc., instead of whether the necessary growth rate for solar power is feasible.
 For more information and specific critiques of technologies, see e.g. wind power, solar power and biofuels.

-As mentioned, to use photovoltaic solar power to reduce our coal burning by 1 gigatonne of carbon per year, we would need to increase the amount of peak photovoltaic solar power worldwide by a factor of 700, starting from its 2004 level.
+As mentioned, to use photovoltaic solar power to reduce our coal burning by 1 gigatonne of carbon per year, we would need to increase the amount of peak photovoltaic solar power worldwide to 2000 gigawatts.
+This required increasing it by a factor of 700 starting from its 2004 level.
 This sounds difficult, but to grow by a factor of 700 over 50 years, it would only need to grow at an average annual rate of 14%.
 And according to Renewables 2010 (page 15), the average annual growth rate over the five-year period from the end of 2004 to 2009 was much higher than this: namely, 60%.

 According to the same source, by 2009 peak photovoltaic power reached 24-25 gigawatts worldwide.
 (Of this, only 21 gigawatts were grid-connected.)
 So, at this time, reaching Pacala and Socolow’s goal of 2000 gigawatts would require multiplying the world’s peak photovoltaic solar power by a factor of 80.
 To reach this goal by 2054 would require an average annual growth rate of 10.3%.

-By 2011, peak solar capacity reached 70 gigawatts.
-So at this time, reaching Pacala and Socolow’s goal by 2054 would require multiplying solar power by a factor of 30.
-This would require an 8% average annual growth rate over the next 50 years.
+By 2011, peak solar photovoltaic capacity reached 71 gigawatts.
+So at this time, reaching Pacala and Socolow’s goal of 2000 gigawatts by 2054 would require multiplying solar power by a factor of 30.
+This would require an 8% average annual growth rate over the next 43 years.
 In 2011 the rate was 75%.